TaiwoOluwaseyi/TaiwoOluwaseyi/README.md

 ## &#x270d; Blog & Tutorials

-Apart from coding, I also maintain a dev.to page - you can find my articles on [Dev.to](https://dev.to/oluwaseyii_t).
+Besides coding, I also curate and create articles and write ups.
+Take a look at my dev.to page [Dev.to](https://dev.to/oluwaseyii_t).

 ## 🔧 Technologies & Tools